 - Mathematical Model: In this approach, a mathematical model is used to predict the runtime/cost of jobs for a particular configuration.
 The search over the parameter space to find the optimal configuration can then be performed using the model, without having to actually run the job.
 Examples of this approach are Starfish and BigExplorer.

 Qubole study for SQL workloads

-Since a large fraction of customer workloads at Qubole are SQL queries run via Hive, Spark and Presto, we focussed on SQL Workloads.
+Since a large fraction of customer workloads at Qubole are SQL queries run via Hive, Spark, and Presto, we focused on SQL Workloads.

 We explored two options to search the space of configuration values: iterative execution and model-based execution.